hashicorp/terraform-provider-azurerm/website/docs/d/virtual_network_gateway_connection.html.markdown

     Express Route Circuit.
 This field is present only if the type is an ExpressRoute connection.

+* `dpd_timeout_seconds` - (Optional) The dead peer detection timeout of this connection in seconds.
+Changing this forces a new resource to be created.

 * `express_route_circuit_id` - The ID of the Express Route Circuit (i.e. when `type` is `ExpressRoute`).

 * `peer_virtual_network_gateway_id` - The ID of the peer virtual
     network gateway when a VNet-to-VNet connection (i.e. when `type` is `Vnet2Vnet`).

+* `use_local_azure_ip_address` - (Optional) Use private local Azure IP for the connection.
+Changing this forces a new resource to be created.

 * `local_network_gateway_id` - The ID of the local network gateway when a Site-to-Site connection (i.e. when `type` is `IPsec`).